JAMSADIQ/CNOFastComputingProject/README.md

    ```

 ---
-Different Strategies that can be used (using chatGPT)
+Different Strategies that can be used to solve the problem
 | Method                 | Handles Time | Handles Space | Good with Small Data | Can Add Physics | Handles Obstacle Mask | Complexity |
 | ---------------------- | ------------ | ------------- | -------------------- | --------------- | --------------------- | ---------- |
 | ConvLSTM               | ✅            | ✅ (local)     | ✅                    | ❌               | 🟡 (hard-coded)       | Medium     |